 Customers with renewable generation systems, such as solar, wind, hydro or as defined in NH Statute RSA 362-A:9.

-Interconnection requirements for participating in the Solar and Renewables program can be found on page 51 of our Electric Tarrif.
+Interconnection requirements for participating in the Solar and Renewables program.
+See Page 51.

 Application for the Solar and Renewables program.